-When choosing an investment structure, the legal, accounting and tax implications must be considered, because each can be a driving factor for the choice.
+When choosing an investment structure, the legal accounting and tax implications must be considered, because each can be a driving factor for the choice.
 The most popular structures and investment vehicles used for real estate investments in Japan are the GK-TK structure, the TMK structure and the J-REIT.
-The Real Estate Specified Joint Enterprise Act (REJEA) was amended in 2013 to enable a GK-TK structure (see below) to invest into real estate without requiring the GK as the TK operator vehicle itself to obtain a licence.